jamesonhussey/match-percent/README.md

 - Remake the models so that everything is just in one user model rather than splitting information between user and profile models.
 This will make everything a lot simpler and easier to enact other changes.

+- Add more profile details such as age, location, more gender options, etc.

 - Allow photo upload

 - Like, Dislike, & Match functionality